mlcdf/dotfiles/README.md

 I am *distro jumping* too much and this makes maintaining a do-everything dotfiles repo a pain.
 So I try to keep this repository as simple as possible and distro independent.

-This repository is manage using `stow`, most directories only containing stuff that will be symlinked from `$HOME`.
+This repository is managed using `stow`, most directories only containing stuff that will be symlinked from `$HOME`.
 The few exceptions are:
 - `/backup`: scripts to backup my data
 - `/homelab`: used to deploy my modest homelab
+- `/snippets`: just code snippets

 ## Usage